-If you have Chronic Kidney Disease (CKD), you may prevent or delay some health problems by eating the right foods.
+If you have chronic kidney Disease (CKD), you may prevent or delay some health problems by eating the right foods.
 As CKD progresses, nutritional needs will change.
-Your health care provider may recommend a specific diet to help prevent decline in your kidney function, and to minimize CKD-related complications.
+Your health care provider may recommend a specific diet to help prevent decline in your kidney function and minimize CKD-related complications.
 The following steps can help you understand the “bullet points” of a CKD diet.

 Step 1: Choose and prepare foods with less salt and sodium

 To help control your blood pressure, your diet should contain less than 2,300 milligrams of sodium each day.
 Most of the salt comes from eating processed foods (75%), or adding salt to food while cooking and using the salt shaker at meals (5 – 10%).
 On average, the more salt a person eats, the higher his or her blood pressure.
 Eating less salt is an important way to reduce the risk of high blood pressure, which may in turn reduce the risk of heart disease, stroke, congestive heart failure, and kidney damage.
 To reduce the amount of sodium in your diet, eat less processed food and use less salt while cooking and at the table.

 - Buy fresh food often.
 Sodium (a part of salt) is added to many prepared or packaged foods you buy at the supermarket or at restaurants.